British Cameroons: Independence

-As French Cameroon gained independence, British Cameroon was still under the administration of Nigeria.
+As French Cameroon gained independence, British Cameroons was still under the administration of Nigeria.
 French Cameroun became independent, as Cameroun or Cameroon, on January 1, 1960, and Nigeria was scheduled for independence later that same year, which raised the question of what to do with the British territory.
 As colonizers of Nigeria, the British desired for the two to be united.
 After some discussion (which had been going on since 1959), a UN-administered plebiscite was agreed to and held on 11 February 1961.
-The Muslim-majority Northern area opted for union with Nigeria, and the Southern area voted to join Cameroon.
+The Muslim-majority Northern Area opted for union with Nigeria, and the Southern Area voted to join Cameroon.
 No option was given for British Cameroonian independence.
 The driving force for the unification of east and south Cameroon was Ahmadou Ahidjo and the Kamerun National Democratic Party (KNDP) as the French were not concerned because southern Cameroon did not align with the French community established.

-Upon reunification with French Cameroon, Anglophone Cameroonians “made up about 20% of the federal population…their French counterparts made up a majority at 80 percent.”
+Upon reunification with French Cameroon, Anglophone Cameroonians "made up about 20% of the federal population…their French counterparts made up a majority at 80 percent".

 Northern Cameroons became the Sardauna Province of Northern Nigeria on 1 June 1961, while Southern Cameroons became West Cameroon, a constituent state of the Federal Republic of Cameroon, later that year on 1 October 1961.

-Reunification

-During the reunification period, the Anglophone education system began to change as Francophone teachers came to the former British Cameroon.
-However, because of the language barrier, the teachers would only speak in French or pidgin which hindered the educational development of students.
-During this period, there began to be preference and domination of the French language as English language certificates became replaced by French certificates.